bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now, we will explore some popular web build tools and bundlers.
-These
+Now, we will explore some popular web build tools and bundlers:

+  - Grunt,
+  - Gulp,
+  - Browserify,
+  - Webpack,
-include: Grunt, Gulp, Browserify, Webpack, npm, and RequireJS.
+  - npm, and
+  - RequireJS.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">